Cannabidiol is a Growing, Legal and Lucrative Market

 Cannabis Infused Food and Beverages in Canada

-In Canada CBD infused food and beverages have been legal since the latter part of 2019.
+In Canada, CBD infused food and beverages have been legal since the latter half of 2019.
 However, a few months in, companies are not seeing the results they expected.
-Although this can largely be attributed to government regulation and a lack of product availability.
+This can largely be attributed to government regulation and a lack of product availability.

 In addition, it doesn’t help that the current global Covid-19 pandemic makes the difficult art of forecasting so much harder.